-Course Title: CP English 10 Course Number: 00012 Course Prerequisites: Successful completion of English 9 course Course Description: This course is intended for college bound students and is designed to prepare students for post-secondary education and continues to build upon skills acquired in College Preparatory English 9.
-This course provides instruction in the reading of fiction and nonfiction texts with a focus on genres, universal themes, character development, and literary devices to give each student a foundation for critical reading in future academic courses.
-Students will write effectively and with a purpose appropriate to their audience, while incorporating the essential types of writing -constructed responses, informative, argumentative and critical analysis.
-Composition skills will be further expanded with students reading and responding to a wide variety of texts.
+Course Title: Course Number: Course Prerequisites: English 10 00011 Successful completion of English 9 course Course Description: Designed to prepare students for post-secondary career opportunities, this course provides instruction in the reading of fiction and nonfiction texts and continues to build upon skills acquired in English 9.
+Through active involvement in the course, students will utilize textual analysis to comprehend the connections between literature and real-life.
+Students will write effectively and with a purpose appropriate to their audience, while incorporating various types of writing-informative, argumentative and narrative.
 Students will establish a mastery of language conventions and mechanics.
-With a focus on post-secondary education readiness, the class will aid students in developing a command of general, academic, and domain-specific vocabulary.
+With a focus on career readiness, the class will aid students in developing a command of general, academic and domain-specific vocabulary.
 Through various discussions and a required formal speech, students will be proficient public speakers.
 Using the Pennsylvania Common Core Standards as a guide, the course will prepare students for the state standardized assessments.

-Suggested Grade Level: Grade 10

-Length of Course: Two Semesters

-Units of Credit: 1

-PDE Certification and Staffing Policies and Guidelines (CSPG) Required Teacher Certifications:
+Suggested Grade Level l: Grade 10 Length of Course: Two Semesters Units of Credit: 1 PDE Certification and S CSPG 42 Staffing Policies and Guidelines (CSPG) Required Teacher Certifications: